ryan-mcclue/ryan-mcclue/src/knowledge.md

 (12bits * 512Hz * 2channels) * 1.2protocol-overhead = 1.8kBps
 looking at UART baud rates, we see that it satisfies (no need for USB)

-### ADC
-When using ADC, must know nature of signal:
-- Ensure can sample at relevent Nyquist
-- If noisy, might need a low-pass filter
-- If high dynamic range (ratio to lowest/highest) will need higher bit depth (which in turn gives lower quantisation errors)
-- If pure signal should, low bit depth to save on data

-Reference voltage for analog sensors and ADCs is main source of noise, so it should be as stable as possible

 ## Error Handling
-Have all codepaths be able to operate on 0/nil input (no needless validation)

-If needing to inquire about warnings, return in addition to result.
+Have all codepaths be able to operate on 0/nil input (no needless validation) If needing to inquire about warnings, return in addition to result.
 Error is when cannot possibly continue.
 Aim for early into callstack:
 1. Go to failsafe, i.e. rollback state to known good condition (retry, reboot, wait)
 2. Crash and wait for reboot